 … the Welsummer.

-Wellies are aggressive foragers.
+Wellies are among the best foragers.
 Plus, the hens are a heathery brown with reddish hackles, camouflaged so they are hard for predators to spot in the brush.
 (Zombies aren’t known for their keen eyesight, anyway.)
 Welsummers lay large, chocolate brown eggs with speckles, so even the eggs have camouflage.
 The hens are very good layers, too, laying four or more eggs a week.
 They can do well in both heat and cold.
 They do occasionally go broody (although not so often that you’ll be fighting to get them back to laying again)… and they’re among the sweetest birds in my flock, to boot.
 It’s nice to think that when the zombies come, I’ll have some friendly chickens to keep me company.

-- Aggressive forager?
+- Fabulous forager?
 Check

 - Natural camouflage?
 Check